bdsowers/cutiequest/README.md

 ## Content Ideas
 ### Quirks
+#### Simple Implementation
 * Unreliable - spell sometimes fizzles
+* Party Boy/Girl - all enemies are dancing; dancing enemies can be missed when attacking
+* Bloodthirsty - going too long without killing an enemy deals damage

+#### More Complicated
 * Double Vision - will sometimes see enemies that aren't there
-* Party Boy/Girl - dungeon is filled with party decorations, some of which are traps
 * Smoker - smoke particle FX obscures portion of the screen
+* Horrible Cook - food randomly spawns in the dungeon that deals damage?
+Not quite sure here.

-### Quirks Still TBD
+#### Still TBD
 * Ghosted
 * Fish pictures